-Tax season doesn’t hit for a few months yet, but businesses have to be constantly cognizant of their records and documents.
+Tax season is here, and there is never a more crucial time for businesses to be constantly cognizant of the whereabouts and security of their records and documents.
 Financial records are some of the most sensitive information a Southern New Jersey business has, and are a prime target for identity theft and corporate espionage.
-One can never be too careful when ensuring that old tax records are properly destroyed.
-Let’s learn about how a professional shredding service can safeguard your information and protect your peace of mind.
+One can never be too careful when ensuring that old tax records are properly maintained during tax season and destroyed when appropriate with a professional shredding service.
+Here are five tips for safeguarding your information and protecting your peace of mind.

 Securely File Your Taxes

 There are a couple of absolute “don’ts” when it comes to filing your tax paperwork.
 First, never just drop these files in a mailbox.
 Instead, take them directly to your Southern New Jersey post office and send these documents via first-class certified mail.
 Second, never use public Internet services, like a library or a wireless connection, to send your mail electronically.
 Use a wired Ethernet connection if at all possible.
 These efforts will reduce the likelihood of an unsavory source intercepting your paperwork.

 Create a Tax Document Retention Schedule

 It’s important to determine what you should and shouldn’t keep on hand once your taxes are filed.
 Certain documents should be retained in the event that there are any questions about your return.
 As a general rule, the IRS recommends that you retain your tax documents for three years.
 Documents to keep include any evidence that supports your income or deductions, including W-2s, 1099s, canceled checks, receipts, or any other proof of payment.
 You should also hold onto tax returns from previous years.